v2-kaj/v2-kaj/README.md

 - ⚡ Fun fact: ...
 -->
 My name is Madalitso Muva. <br>
-I am a student/lecturer in Infomation Technology at Malawi University of Business and Applied Sciences.
+I am an IT student and a part-time assistant lecturer in Information Systems at Malawi University of Business and Applied Sciences (MUBAS).

 ## Courses I teach
 1. Computer Programming